 Alchemy Sky presents the Veterans Music Project

 Sometimes, words just aren’t enough.
 Sometimes, what’s inside can only come to the surface through music.
-The Alchemy Sky Foundation brings together Georgia veterans from many walks of life to write and produce music together.
+The Alchemy Sky Foundation brings together Georgia veterans from many walks of life to write and record music together.
+Our Veterans Music Project helps Veterans process their unique experiences through the power of music.

 In the Fall of 2018, with the help of professional music producers, sound engineers and world-class studio space, Alchemy Sky enabled ten veterans to create hip-hop song “Adjust Fire.”
 It’s about the challenges not only of being in combat but also what battle veterans undergo to “keep it moving” when they return home.